BC-Li/DataStructure-2020-USTC/Labs/Lab3/README.md

 * ~~binpath_full.c: full version including debug and tracking mode.
 Uncomment `DEFINE XXX` to enable.
 Time run on i7-9750H, DIMACS dataset is about 12s.~~ (deprecated)
 * binpath_accelerated.c: accelerated by finding only from src to dst instead of all of the paths.
 Time run on i7-9750H, DIMACS dataset is about 5s.
 * binpath_clear.c: accelerated and removed all additional features such as `TRACKMEMORY`, easier to read.
-* binpath_accelerated_benchmark.c: CPU model name added and basic time track support.
+* binpath_accelerated_benchmark.c: CPU model name added and basic time track support. (along with more annotations)
 ## Preprocess the dataset
 We used DIMACS dataset, and in order to shorten the I/O time, changes are made to the dataset: